Locally compact Hecke pairs: When is a compact subgroup of

 \section{When $H$ is a compact subgroup of $G$}

 In this section we show that when $H$ is a compact subgroup of a locally compact group $G$, the pair $\gh$ is a Hecke pair.
-We also discuss briefly some classes of examples of such pairs.
-The special case where $H$ is a compact and open subgroup of $G$ will be treated with more details in the next subsection, because it is better studied within the class of Hecke pairs with open Hecke subgroups.
+The special case where $H$ is a compact and open subgroup of $G$ will be treated with more details in the next section, because it is better studied within the class of Hecke pairs with open Hecke subgroups.